b-steve/ascr/README.md

 library(devtools)
 install_github("admbsecr", "b-steve")
 ```
-For this option Windows users will need a compatible version of [Rtools](http://cran.r-project.org/bin/windows/Rtools/).
+For this option Windows users will need a compatible version of [Rtools](http://cran.r-project.org/bin/windows/Rtools/) installed.

 * Note that this R package does not require an ADMB installation.